Community Action Agencies: Conservative backlash & Relf v. Weinberger

 During the conservative-backlash era of the late 1970s, 1980s and 1990s as the federal government (under Presidents Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton, and George W. Bush) cut away programs for the poor and minorities, the CAPs and CAAs were defunded, underfunded, or warped into a strange variation of their original intent, with far less influence of the poor and minorities in how they would be served by these entities.

 Nixon officials presided over CAP and CAA groups during the Relf v.
 Weinberger case which saw a pair of young black girls from Montgomery, Alabama surgically sterilized without their consent.
 The Relf case's revealed administrative attitudes of the era which suggest that forced sterilization was an acceptable tactic in Republican management of federal welfare.

-The troubled economy of the mid-to-late 1970s, brought on by the energy crisis and the 1980s Reagan recession was especially hard on America’s poor.
+The troubled economy of the mid-to-late 1970s, brought on by the energy crisis and the Early 1980s recession was especially hard on America’s poor.
 Between 1973 and 1983, the national poverty rate rose from 11.1% to 15.2%.
 Another decade later, in 1993, the poverty rate was virtually unchanged at 15.1%, just a 0.1% decrease from 1983.

 Between 1993 and 2004, the U.S. poverty rate first declined (from 15.1% in 1993, to 11.3% in 2000), but then increased to 12.7% by 2004.
 The 2008 poverty rate was 13.2%.
+The 2022 metric is 12.6%.